 The adoption of the provisions of ASC topic 740 did not have a material impact on the Company's consolidated financial position and results of operations.
-Upon the adoption and as of September 30, 2012, no liability for unrecognized tax benefits was required to be recorded.
+Upon the adoption and as of December 31, 2012, no liability for unrecognized tax benefits was required to be recorded.
 The Company does not expect its unrecognized tax benefit position to change during the next 12 months.

-The Company recognized a net deferred tax asset of \$461,858 and a deferred tax liability of \$461,858 as of September 30, 2012, primarily relating to net operating loss carryforwards of approximately \$154,431,000 available to offset future taxable income through 2029.
-The net operating losses begin to expire in 2012 for federal tax purposes and in 2012 for state income tax purposes.
+The Company recognized a deferred tax asset of \$461,858, net of valuation allowance and a deferred tax liability of \$461,858 as of December 31, 2012, primarily relating to net operating loss carryforwards of approximately \$154,431,000 available to offset future taxable income through 2029.
+The net operating losses begin to expire in 2012 for federal and state income tax purposes.